 Greece has a great micro-brewery scene, and Santorini has a couple of their own.
 I have tried a number of these beers at different food exhibitions in Athens, and Donkey Brewery from Santorini has some excellent brews.
 You don't need to book in advance, and they will happily show you around the brewery.

 Oia is quite literally a picture-postcard perfect town.
 It is also the place to end a day watching a sunset, and enjoying an evening meal.
 With 2 days in Santorini, you should try to enjoy a sunset in Oia at least once.

 It can get quite crowded, so arrive with an hour or so to spare in order to get a good spot!
 You will also get some stunning photos of the town.

 Of course, Oia isn't the only place to watch a sunset in Santorini.
 Wherever you are, the atmosphere and sunset seems amazing!

 There are of course plenty of other things to see and do on Santorini, but this gives you the basics.
+For more information on what to do in Oia, you might like to check out this post on exploring Oia.
 I hope you enjoyed the read, and please leave a comment below!